vwheatle/SystemsProgramming-WarmUp/warmUp.md

 - `funct` `malloc`ates some memory on the heap for an integer...
 - and `p2` is updated with the address of this heap-stored integer.
 	- (and this all assumes we don't immediately OoM for some reason...)
+	- (Why am I saying this?
+None of my programs check for OoM either.)
-- the value `14` is written to the heap-stored integer, and then printed.
+- The value `14` is written to the heap-stored integer, and then printed.
-- we return from `funct` and print the value of `p`.
+- We return from `funct` and print the value of `p`.

 What the program really does: